haidark/ZeroSumEval/README.md

 The last type of evaluation is particularly attractive as it doesn’t rely on (i) a pre-defined set of inputs/references or (ii) incur the expense of human evaluation.
 One can determine ELO ratings based on wins and losses.

-For the context of CTF, let’s focus on this type of evaluation.
+Let’s focus on this type of evaluation in the context of CTF

 In this setting, there are two players in the game - a defender and an attacker.
 The defender creates a CTF challenge and proves the challenge is solvable.
 The attacker examines the CTF challenge and must retrieve the hidden flag.
 The defender and attacker are limited in the number of attempts to generate a valid challenge and solve the challenge respectively.